diffix/reference/docs/led-issues.md

 * SA: Static noise layer for condition A
 * DXn: Dynamic noise layer for condition Xn
-* LC: LE noise layer for condition C
+* LIC: LE noise layer for LE condition I and NLE condition C

 Dynamic noise layers depend on the AID Value Sets (AIDVSs) for seeding material.
 As a result, different dynamic noise layers for the same condition but in different buckets will have different noise values.
 This is denoted with a digit after the D: